Fruithapje21/TOTK-Ultrawide/README.md

 ## How to build
 Compile the files `/src/UIFIX.py` and `/src/pchtxtCreator.py` into an executable using pyinstaller and place them inside the `/bin` folder.
 ## Known issues
-* UI elements belonging to 3D game objects (NPC text balloons, enemy health bars, item descriptions, etc.) are still stretched.
-(Fixed for version 1.1.2)
+* UI elements belonging to 3D game objects (NPC text balloons, enemy health bars, item descriptions, etc.) are stretched.
+(Fixed for game version 1.1.2)
 * Pre-rendered cutscenes play stretched.
 * In the quest menu, part of the map is duplicated.
 * Pictures taken with the in-game camera are squished.